pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                     objectLayout:         false

                     # An expression to block the action
+                    # @todo: update the documentation: guard or condition with has_role() cause the error:
+                    # The function "has_role" does not exist around position 30 for expression `has_role('ROLE') Server threw exception - could not perform action.
+Please reload the admin interface and try again.
                     guard:                ~ # Example: is_fully_authenticated() and has_role('ROLE_JOURNALIST') and subject.getTitle() == 'My first article'

                     # Optionally set the current place of the workflow.
 Can be used for example to reset the workflow to the initial place.